BIGJRA/BIGJRA.github.io/reborn.md

 This first fight is a 12v9 against some grunts.
 Florinia is pretty helpful here, and none of their Pokemon are too strong.
 It's more of a warmup fight.

-Agent Blake and Swag Jockey Fern.
-Field: No Field
+**Agent Blake and Swag Jockey Fern.
+Field: No Field**
 - Walrein, Lv.
-72, @Leftovers, Ability: Ice Body, Bold Nature, IVs: 20, EVs: 252/0/4/0/0/252
+72, @Leftovers, Ability: Ice Body, Bold Nature, IVs: 20, EVs: 252/0/4/0/252/0
     - Protect
     - Blizzard
     - Surf